xdefago/spin-light/README.md

 The exact context is not detailed here but can be found in the prolific literature on the topic of so-called "luminous robots".

+## Acknowledgments

+This work was supported in part by JSPS KAKENHI Grant Numbers 20K11685 and 21K11748.

 ## Modeling